MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-for-sharepoint-onedrive.md

 - [Roll out SharePoint and OneDrive](roll-out-sharepoint-onedrive.md)

-## Migrating content
+## Migrate content

 An important part of rolling out SharePoint and OneDrive is migrating content from your existing storage locations.
 This may include gradual migration of content over time as you roll SharePoint and OneDrive out to different groups in you organization.
 You can find complete information about migration at [Migrate your content to Microsoft 365](/sharepointmigration/migrate-to-sharepoint-online).

-### Migrating with FastTrack
+### Migrate with FastTrack

 FastTrack is a Microsoft benefit that is included in your subscription.
 FastTrack provides you with a set of best practices, tools, resources, and experts committed to helping you deploy Microsoft 365.
 Guidance around SharePoint and OneDrive onboarding, migration, and adoption are included in the benefit offering.
-This guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users, providing guidance on migrating content from file share, Box, or Google Drive source environments, and introducing capabilities at a flexible pace.
+This guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users, providing guidance on migrating content, and introducing capabilities at a flexible pace.

 FastTrack guidance provides enablement of both SharePoint and OneDrive as well as getting the source environment ready for your transition.
 For more details, see [FastTrack Center Benefit Overview](/fasttrack/data-migration/).
 Interested in getting started?
 Visit the [FastTrack web site](https://www.microsoft.com/fasttrack/), review resources, and submit a Request for Assistance.

-## Site lifecycle
+## Sites, hubs and architecture

-You can let your users create and administer their own SharePoint sites, determine what kind of sites they can create, and specify the location of the sites.
+You can let your users create and administer their own SharePoint sites, choose what kind of sites they can create, and specify the location of the sites.
 By default, users can create communication sites and Microsoft 365 group-connected team sites.

-You can prevent your users from creating their own sites if you want to manage this process through IT.
-See [Manage site creation in SharePoint](manage-site-creation.md) for more information.
+You can restrict this if you want to manage this through IT or a business process.
+[Plan sharing and collaboration options in SharePoint and OneDrive](collaboration-options.md) for more information.

-Disabling site creation for users does not remove their ability to create Microsoft 365 groups or resources, such as Microsoft Teams, which rely on a group.
-When a Microsoft 365 group is created, a SharePoint site is also created.
-To restrict creation of Microsoft 365 groups and the resources that rely on groups see [Manage who can create Microsoft 365 Groups](/microsoft-365/solutions/manage-creation-of-groups).

-We recommend that you allow users to create their own groups and sites and use [Microsoft 365 group expiration policies](/microsoft-365/solutions/microsoft-365-groups-expiration-policy) to help manage the deletion of sites and groups that aren't in use.

-As part of your SharePoint rollout, we recommend that you create your own custom guidance for SharePoint site owners on how sites are set up and managed in your organization.
-See [Create guidelines for site usage](sites-usage-guidelines.md) for more information.

-## Hubs and architecture

 SharePoint uses hub sites to help you organize sites in a hierarchy that matches your organization or business processes.
 While it's not critical to plan your hub site layout as part of your SharePoint rollout, we recommend reviewing [Planning your SharePoint hub sites](planning-hub-sites.md) to understand how hub sites work.